Legoless/DesignKit/README.md

 # DesignKit

 Innovative iOS framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
+As much as possible..

+## Features

+DesignKit offers many features that aid in transferring Photoshop designs into a working application.
+Some of them are described below in detail.

-As much as possible.
-Open .PSD file created in Photoshop and use shape and bitmap assets directly in code.
+There are also options to open .PSD file created in Photoshop and use shape and bitmap assets directly in code.

 ### Colors